 Verdant Tea was founded to advocate for the small family tea farmers who devote their lives to making the best tea in the world.
-Our marketplace is tribute to these people- the He Family, Master Zhang, the Qianjiazhai Zhenyuan Dongsa Farmer’s cooperative, the Li Families.
+Our marketplace is tribute to these people- the He Family, Master Zhang, the Qianjiazhai Zhenyuan Dongsa Farmer’s cooperative, Mrs. Li in Dragonwell, the Weng Family, the Li Family in Wuyi, Huang Rui Guang and his family, and Xingyang Workshop.
 We exist to tell their stories and share their work so that they can thrive and continue sharing their craft for generations to come.

 The He Family in Laoshan Village, Shandong produces every one of our teas from Laoshan.
 From the sweet, beany Laoshan Green Tea to their chocolatey Laoshan Black Tea and innovative new Laoshan Oolong teas, everything is hand-picked and processed.
 Each tea is a labor of love and dedicated, passionate perfectionism on the part of the entire family.

 Pioneers and community leaders in Laoshan Village, the He family was one of the first to plant tea on the misty ocean-facing slopes of the Taoist Holy Mountain they call home.

 We are proud to share the He Family’s tea every season, and we are dedicated to spreading appreciation for their craft while sharing their unique and innovative teas with the rest of the world.

 Huang Rui Guang was born in Yang Mei village of Feng Huang in 1946.Huang Rui Guang likes to say that one love is enough in life, and his is tea.